knguyen94/ManagingITTeam/Three Use Cases.md

   ●	Preconditions:

-    ○	System be Linux based or Windows based.
+    ○	System to be Linux based or Windows based.
 Linux is prefered becasue it is free and supports many toos for the task.

     ○	If Linux is decided use Ubuntu, FreeBSD, or CentOS.